gilzoide/TaskFactoryObject/README.md

 afterwards recreates them.

-If `MaximumConcurrency` is 0 or a negative number, the created `TaskScheduler` will use its own default maximum concurrency, depending on the implementation chosen.
+If `MaximumConcurrency` is 0 or a negative number, the created `TaskScheduler` will use its own default maximum concurrency, which depends on the implementation.

 Usage example:
 ```cs